nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The UI component,

-- executes user commands using the `Logic` component.
+* Executes user commands using the `Logic` component.
-- listens for changes to `Model` data so that the UI can be updated with the modified data.
+* Listens for changes to `Model` data so that the UI can be updated with the modified data.
-- keeps a reference to the `Logic` component, because the UI relies on the Logic to execute commands.
+* Keeps a reference to the `Logic` component, because the UI relies on the Logic to execute commands.
-- depends on some classes in the `Model` component, as it displays Person object residing in the Model.
+* Depends on some classes in the `Model` component, as it displays `Job` objects residing in the Model.

 **Component Structure:**